 Smart And Environmentally Friendly Cities Will Create A Large-Scale Positive Impact On The Health Of Our Entire Planet

 Below are crucial areas where IoT solutions and data analytics technologies are helping the cities reduce their environmental footprint and the collective impact of their prospering communities and helping to create a more sustainable and eco-friendly city for a healthier and happier planet.

 #1.
 Waste Management

-Other cutting-edge technologies such as IoT enabled smart garbage systems, machine to machine connectivity and route optimization are promising to transform the entire process of waste collection to become more efficient and leading to less fuel consumption on the road.
+Other cutting-edge technologies such as IoT-enabled smart garbage systems, machine-to-machine connectivity and route optimization are promising to transform the entire process of waste collection to become more efficient and lead to less fuel consumption on the road.